-Join Dermot O' Connor for an in-depth discussion in this video An introduction to drawing eyes, part of Foundations of Drawing Cartoon Characters for Animation.
+Join Dermot O' Connor for an in-depth discussion in this video An introduction to drawing eyes, part of Animation Foundations: Drawing Cartoon Characters.

 - Now let's look at the eyes themselves.
 We're going to focus on this and take a really close look at it.
 So as you can see we have a wide variety of treatments of where we can put the eye line and how we can draw the eye.
 So let's move through these one by one.
 This is the classic teddy bear button eye, and we've placed the eye line directly at the halfway point, the equator.
 And notice the vertical center line as well.
 This allows us to space them left and right correctly.
 It's an extremely simple way of drawing.
 I recommend that if you're starting out and you really don't feel like too confident, this is a really good way to get used to the position of the eyes and the eye direction.

 You can also add a few creases if you want to give him a little more personality.
 It's a simple device, enormous appeal.
 Now we've gone up in a layer of complexity.
 This is looking more like a 1940's style classic character.
 As you can see, these eyes suddenly have a little more anatomy going on.
 The pupils are still pretty much the same as they were in the teddy bear version, but we've added the curvature of the eyeball.
 We have the upper eyelid and the lower eyelid each along here.
 Same on the other side.